Configure Azure Key Vault Integration for SQL Server on Azure Virtual Machines (Classic)

 The application ID and the secret will also be used to create a credential in SQL Server.

-You must authorize this new client ID to have the following access permissions: get, wrapKey, unwrapKey.
+You must authorize this new application ID (or client ID) to have the following access permissions: get, wrapKey, unwrapKey.
 This is done with the Set-AzKeyVaultAccessPolicy cmdlet.
 For more information, see Azure Key Vault overview.

 Create a key vault